Alma Canales

-Alma Canales (born 1947) is an American organizer and activist best known for being the first and only Chicana, and the only Mexican-American, to run for lieutenant governor of Texas.
+Alma Canales (born 1947) is an American organizer and activist best known for being the first and only Chicana, and the only Mexican-American, to run for lieutenant governor of Texas before Linda Chavez-Thompson in 2010 and Leticia Van de Putte in 2014.
 In the 1970s, she actively participated in the Chicano movement as a member of the Mexican American Youth Organization (MAYO) and as an organizer in the Raza Unida Party (RUP).

 Early life and education

 Canales was born in Rosita, Texas, to migrant parents and raised in Edinburg, Texas.
 Her family claimed ties to the land long before the United States annexed Texas in 1845.
 All family members worked as migrant farm workers during the summers, and their work took them seasonally from West Texas to Michigan.
 From a young age, Canales witnessed discriminatory practices in West Texas toward migrant workers.

 The itinerant life of her farm working family made it difficult to establish a track record in school.
 However, Canales persevered to graduate from Edinburg High School in 1965 and received a journalism scholarship from the Edinburg Daily Review to attend University of Texas Pan American.